-If you are searching on Google for load balancer comparisons - like I just did... you will come across some blatant sales pitches from various vendors.
+If you are searching on Google for load balancer comparisons, as I just did, you will come across some blatant sales pitches from various vendors.
 They use dubious figures to prove that they are better than F5 Big-IP or Citrix Netscaler.

-Part of the reason I created Loadbalancer.org in 2002 was because I was frustrated with the cost and complexity of the CISCO local director - the first real load balancer way back in 1996.
-By the time Loadbalancer.org was getting off the ground with an open source LVS based solution F5 had just started to become the dominant market leader (F5 BigIP was launched in 1997).
-The fundamentals of layer 4 & layer 7 load balancing have not changed since around 2002.
-Just renaming something an application delivery controller doesn't change the fact its still primarily a router/proxy with health checks.
+I created Loadbalancer.org in 2002 partly because I was frustrated with the cost and complexity of the CISCO local director - the first real load balancer - way back in 1996.
+By the time Loadbalancer.org was getting off the ground with an open-source LVS based solution, F5 was becoming the market leader (F5 BigIP was launched in 1997).
+The fundamentals of layer 4 and layer 7 load balancing have not changed since around 2002.
+Just renaming something an application delivery controller doesn't change the fact that it's still primarily a router/proxy with health checks.

 We are clearly at the end of the technology adoption curve which means several good things for prospective customers:

 - The price of the technology is as low as it can possibly get, although I'm sure some people will disagree.

 - All vendors and products have roughly the same features, as we are at the 'plateau of productivity'.

 - Late adopters demand easy-to-use appliances with simple fixes to application delivery requirements.

 This has obviously had implications for load balancer vendors in the market: